bmartensen/Arithm/README.md

 The user functions *f*, *g* and *h* can be explicitly defined.
 Please note that no plot will be displayed if neither user functions nor variables are used.
 In this case, only a constant result value is displayed (calculator function).

 The recent expression is automatically saved on application exit and is available via selection on the next application start.
-This feature can be configured and turned on/off via keys in *Arithm.ini*.
+This feature can be configured and turned on/off via settings in *Arithm.ini*.

 # Syntax